shugo/RubyKaigi2020/README.md

 ## Implicit activation

-* Refinements are activated implicitly
+* Refinements are activated implicitly without `using`

 ## New proposal